UchechukwuAwa/Jenkin-Maven/README.md

-# Continuous Integration and Deployment Pipeline with Jenkins, Docker, and Nginx
+# Continuous Integration and Deployment Pipeline with Jenkins and Maven

-This project demonstrates the setup and deployment of a containerized web application using Docker and Jenkins, with Nginx as the web server and Certbot for SSL certification.
+This is a practice project for the integration of Maven with Jenkins for Continous Integration
 ## Tools and Technologies

 - **Maven**: Build Tool
 - **GitHub**: Source Control Management
 - **Jenkins**: Continuous Integration and Continuous Deployment (CI/CD) Tool
-- **Docker**: Containerization
-- **Nginx**: Web Server
-- **Certbot**: SSL Certification

 ## Project Setup